VanduFido/Disaster-Response/README.md

 A jupyter notebook *ML Pipeline Preparation* was used to do EDA to prepare the train_classifier.py python script.

 #### 3. Flask Web App
 The project includes a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app will also display visualizations of the data.
-The outputs are shown below:

 ### Instructions of How to Interact With Project:
 1. Run the following commands in the project's root directory to set up your database and model.